-Slippery Elm is one of the best herbs to cool and soothe irritated mucosa.
-It’s sold at most health food stores / herb shops and most herbalists have it on hand.
-It’s cooling, soothing, and very moistening.
-This can help relax the lung tissue in folks suffering from tight hot dry lungs (it’s also brilliant for IBS-like symptoms of the gut).
+Slippery Elm is one of the best herbs to coat and protect irritated and inflamed mucous membranes.
+It's easy to find as it's sold at most herb shops.
+Traditionally it's used for gastric ulcers, colitis and harsh dry respiratory conditions.
+It is cooling, soothing, and lubricating so a perfect fit for those who feel like their lungs are tight, dry and hot.
 I put a heaping teaspoon into warm (not hot) water.
 Stir.
 It gets thick and goopy.
-That thick mucilaginous stuff is the medicine.
+That thick mucilaginous stuff is part of it's good medicine.
 Drink it down.
-If the texture prevents you from swallowing it, mix it in food or make a smoothie drink with it.
-Just don’t cook it.
+If the texture turns you off, mix it in food or make a smoothie drink with it.
+Just don't cook it.

-Similar to Slippery Elm, this herb (the root) is slimy and makes a thick drink.
-It’s cooling, moistening, sweet tasting, and has an amazing relaxant effect on the lungs (actually, the whole body) without being a sedative.
-It helps to heal tissue of the respiratory and digestive systems (as does slippery elm).
+Similar to Slippery Elm, this herb is rich in mucilage, cooling, moistening, sweet tasting.
+One of the reasons I love it so much is it has an lovely relaxant effect on the lungs (actually, the whole body) without being a sedative.
+It helps to heal tissue of the respiratory and digestive systems.
 I like to combine both Elm and Marshmallow if I have them on hand.
-Also readily available at health food stores and herb shops.

 If you have the plant in your backyard, you can steep the leaves in hot water and drink as a tea.